 It was an amazing three days on the Design Hounds Blog Tour at KBIS.

-The last night, we had a fabulous cocktail hour before dinner and were bussed to the Ritz Carleton in Orlando.
+We had a fabulous cocktail hour before dinner last night and were bussed to the Ritz Carleton in Orlando.

 I know… it’s such a difficult job. ;]